Cody Morissette: Professional career

 Morissette was selected with the 52nd overall pick in the 2021 Major League Baseball draft by the Miami Marlins.
 He signed with the Marlins on July 23 with a signing bonus of approximately $1.4 million.
 Morissette was assigned to the Low-A Jupiter Hammerheads to start his professional career.
 Over 34 games and 134 at-bats, he slashed .204/.308/.299 with one home run, ten RBIs, and eight doubles.

+On June 2, 2026, the Marlins released Morissette.
+On June 8, he signed a minor league contract with the Minnesota Twins and was subsequently assigned to the Wichita Wind Surge.